 A key challenge (and one identified in the previous strategies) is that OSCR has limited equality information about charities.
 This remains the position.
-When charities apply for status they must state their charitable purposes and beneficiary groups.
+When organisations apply to us for charitable status, they must clearly state their charitable purposes and beneficiary groups.
+However, additional equality information held by us about charities is limited.

 From our Register we know that a number of charities are concerned with the promotion of equality in one form or another and that a very large number of charities discriminate on grounds of one or more of the protected characteristics in that they identify their beneficiaries in this way.
-This provides us with a starting point.
+During the life of this plan we will explore further how we can increase the relevant equality themed information we ask for and receive from charities, as part of our commitment to mainstreaming equality amongst Scotland's charities.

-Information taken from Scottish Charities Register August 2016
+Information taken from the Scottish Charity Register